 Deaths Attributed to Unnecessarily Aggressive Driving

-American Automobile Association (AAA) research found that over half of all fatal car accidents were caused by an aggressive driver and their disregard for other drivers and pedestrians.
+American Automobile Association (AAA) research found that over half of all fatal car accidents were caused by aggressive drivers and their disregard for other drivers and pedestrians.
 In a survey by the AAA Foundation for Traffic Safety, nearly 80% of drivers reported at least one instance of angry behavior behind the wheel in the previous year.

 If you or a member of your family suffered injuries because of an irresponsible, reckless, or aggressive driver, you might be able to hold the at-fault driver and their insurer fully responsible for the financial impact of the accident.

 File an Accident Report in Birmingham As Soon As Possible

-Because you were injured by the aggressive driver, Alabama § 32-10-5 requires you to file an accident report with local police in Birmingham.
-Even if the law does not require a police report, filing one is still in your best interest.
+If an aggressive driver injures you, Birmingham municipal code § 10-4-1 requires you to file an accident report with local police.
+Even if the law does not require a police report in your situation, filing one is still in your best interest.

 You May Be Able to Get Financial Compensation from an Aggressive Driver

 Aggressive drivers in Birmingham are inherently dangerous and can cause panic and anxiety for other drivers and pedestrians on the road.
 Their road rage can also cause car accidents that lead to severe injuries and cause costly property damage.